RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Features.md

 - Multilanguage support and autodetect OS language feature (see [Supported Languages] section)
 - Help hints in every zone/menu for easy use
 - Auto-update.
 Script checks for newer version if possible
-- [Docker] container for easy and quick deployment.
-Use already built on [Docker Hub] or build your own
+- [Docker] image for easy and quick container deployment.
+Use already built image on [Docker Hub] or build your own
 - Http proxy auto detection for updates

 <!-- Anchors -->